 - Must be a U.S. citizen

-- Must have ability to obtain government Secret clearance
+- Must have ability to pass a Government background check

 - Have a Social Security Card issued and approved by the Social Security Administration